How many sushi rolls per person

 Another potential health risk associated with sushi is the risk of foodborne illness.
 Raw fish and shellfish can contain harmful bacteria and parasites that can cause food poisoning.
 To reduce the risk of foodborne illness, it is important to choose a reputable sushi restaurant and to make sure that the sushi is prepared and stored properly.

-Sushi Accompaniments
+Sushi Accompaniments and Condiments

 Wasabi